Submarket Median Price Range Best For Key Driver Trend

 The Silver Line extension, completed through Loudoun County to Dulles International Airport, is the most significant recent infrastructure development affecting NoVA real estate.
 Communities along the new corridor — including Herndon, Reston, Wiehle Avenue, Ashburn, and Dulles — have seen commercial and residential development accelerate sharply in anticipation of and following the extension.
 Buyers who positioned themselves in these corridors ahead of the Silver Line’s completion benefited from infrastructure-driven appreciation that, in retrospect, was highly predictable.

 The highway infrastructure — I-66, I-95, Route 7, the Dulles Toll Road, the Beltway — provides regional connectivity that enables the sprawling geography of the NoVA market to function as a coherent labor market.
-Express lane investments on I-66 and I-95 have improved predictability for commuters.
+Express lane investments on I-66 and I-95 have improved commute predictability.
 The Virginia Railway Express (VRE) provides a commuter rail option from Prince William County and parts of Fairfax to Union Station in D.C., making outlying communities viable for buyers who work in the city but want more space and lower prices.

 The Investment and Rental Market: What Investors Need to Know